DarkMenacer/Project-Aula/README.md

 Raghav : Write your full name "here" and submit a pull request

-Prateek : Write your full name "here" and submit a pull request
+Prateek : Write your full name "Prateek" and submit a pull request